 Increased risk of developing BIA-ALCL

 This is one of the most common drawbacks you’ll hear about in relation to teardrop implants.

-BIA-ALCL stands for Breast Implant Associated Lymphoma.
+BIA-ALCL in plastic surgery stands for Breast Implant Associated Lymphoma.
 This is a form of immune system cancer — a type of non-Hodgkin’s lymphoma.
 The theory is that because teardrop shaped breast implants are textured, the breast tissue inside the breast actually grows into the texturing and can possible lead to BIA-ALCL.

 INTERESTED IN HAVING TEAR DROP BOOBS?
 BOOK YOUR PLASTIC SURGERY CONSULT!

 In the end, the best way to choose what breast implant are right for you is to choose implants that make you feel beautiful and confident.